innovationOUtside/vce-generic-guide/g-accessibility_jupyterlab-nbv7.md

 ```

-By default, the JupyterLab / notebook v7. environmant is displayed using a simple black on white theme (*JupyterLab Light*).
+By default, the JupyterLab / notebook v7. environment is displayed using a simple black on white theme (*JupyterLab Light*).
 A "dark" theme (*JupyterLab Light*) is also available.

 The menu also provides a means of increasing or decreasing the font size for user interface elements, notebook content (markdown cells) and notebook code cells.
 Changes to the font size are saved in a persistent settings file (`./.jupyter/lab/user-settings/@jupyterlab/apputils-extension/themes.jupyterlab-settings`).